- Why is cardio exercise necessary for BJJ fighters?

-- 7 Best Cardio Exercises For BJJ
+7 Best Cardio Workout For BJJ

-Why is cardio exercise necessary for BJJ fighters?
+Why Is Cardio Exercise Necessary for BJJ fighters?

-Cardio is the king to enhance speed, balance, and endurance.
+Cardio is the king to enhancing speed, balance, and endurance.
 You may have enough strength, balance, and stamina, but if you are tired, and it is hard to catch your breath during the fight, you will lose all.
 The more cardio you do, the smarter you will become in the game.

 There are different forms of cardio, every coach has his recommendation for his pupil.